 How to Sterilize Your Own Potting Soil Using Water

-The best way to kill pathogens and get rid of other soil pests is to sterilize the soil before you plant.
-There are a number of good ways to do this, but one of the most common is using boiling water.
+The best way to kill pathogens and get rid of other soil pests is to sterilize your garden soil before you plant.
+There are plenty of sterilizing methods, but boiling water is the most common one because it’s easy, affordable, and effective.

-Place the amount of soil that you want to sterilize into a bowl and then pour boiling water over it.
-Once the soil is moistened, you can then work it around with a spoon or other utensils.
-The hot water will kill the insects and their eggs in the soil and leave it fresh for planting.
+To start, place the amount of soil that you want to sterilize in a bowl, then pour boiling water over it.
+Once the soil is moist enough, start working it around with a spoon.
+The high temperature will kill the pests and their eggs in the soil and leave it fresh for planting.

 Are There Any Other Sterilization Methods?

-There are also other methods of sterilizing soil if you don’t trust the boiling water.
-Here are some that may work for you:
+There are other methods of sterilizing soil if you don’t trust the boiling water.
+Here’s a roundup of the most effective methods:

 1 – Using Steam

-Like boiling water, this is another effective and easy method of sterilizing soil.
-Just fill a pan with water and then place the layers of soil to be sterilized in a rack above it.
-You can then close the lid and bring it to a boil.
+Like boiling water, using steam is another effective and easy method of sterilizing soil.
+All you have to do is fill a pan with water, put your soil on a rack, and place the rack above the pan.
+You can then close the lid and bring the water to a boil.

 2 – Using an Oven